- Exetel rapid transfers

-This is because changing from one provider to another is deemed a ‘churn’ or rapid transfer, and it is faster and cheaper to do so when compared with disconnecting your broadband and then starting a new contract from scratch.
+Are you looking to upgrade your internet plan with a different internet provider?
+Don’t disconnect your present connection just yet.
+Changing from one provider to another is deemed a ‘churn’ or rapid transfer.
+It is faster and cheaper than disconnecting your existing connection and then starting a new contract from scratch.

-Rapid transfers generally mean your internet connection will only be down for 2-5 hours during changeover, which is much better than not having internet at all for the 4-6 working days necessary (sometimes longer!) to set up a new broadband connection.
+Rapid transfers generally mean your internet connection will only be down for 2-5 hours during the changeover.
+This is better than not having internet for 4-6 working days to set up a new broadband connection.

 Exetel rapid transfers

 If you are looking to change to an Exetel ADSL or ASDL2+ plan, a rapid transfer will cost $40, while a new Exetel connection costs $60, $95, or $120 depending on which specific plan you are signing up to.